Dairy-Free Pineapple Mango Smoothie for First Trimester Bloating

 Ingredients (This is It!)

-- 1/2 cup fresh or frozen pineapple chunks (rinse and drain well if using canned pineapple)
+- 1/4 cup fresh, frozen, or canned pineapple chunks (rinse and drain well if using canned)

 - 1 teaspoon fresh lemon juice